Glossary of Library Terms

 The articles within scholarly journals are usually quite lengthy, have works cited/reference lists, and often report the results of research studies.
 Articles are often divided into sections including introduction, methodology, results and discussion.
 Most professors will require students to cite articles from journals in research paper's bibliography or works cited list.

-Online tool that allows users to submit reference questions to Clarion University librarians.
+Online tool that allows users to submit reference questions to Ask a Librarian at PennWest University libraries.

 Answers are provided within 24 hours (except over weekends and during holidays and University breaks).